 Heather Stockton, Deloitte Canada vice chair, partner, Banking

 Canada’s commitment to bolstering gender equity is visible in both the public and private sector.
 Last year, the country achieved a gender-balanced cabinet for the second time.
 In addition, Canada’s National Instrument 58-101 requires transparency related to gender diversity policies, including the number and percentage of women on the board and in executive positions, policies to identify and nominate women to boards and executive positions, as well as targets for women’s representation in executive and nonexecutive roles.7 This may be why Canada has witnessed consistent growth in the representation of women in C-suite roles over the past two decades.
 According to our analysis, in Canada, women currently account for a 22.5% share of C-suite roles, 21.2% of senior leadership roles, and 33.6% of next generation roles.
 Our forecast indicates the share of women in C-suite roles is expected to grow by 8.2 percentage points (pps) and reach 30.8% by 2030.
-This is an important milestone as research shows that reaching this 30% threshold is often considered the tipping point for enacting substantive change across an organisation.8 Canada’s multiplier effect is 2x, meaning at an organisational level, for each woman added to the C-suite the impact can result in two additional women being added to the senior leadership ranks.
+This is an important milestone as research shows that reaching this 30% threshold is often considered the tipping point for enacting substantive change across an organization.8 Canada’s multiplier effect is 2x, meaning at an organizational level, for each woman added to the C-suite the impact can result in two additional women being added to the senior leadership ranks.

 In the United States, the representation of women across ranks has grown at a steady pace.
 With a projected growth of 7 pps, the proportion of women in the C-suite is likely to approach 30% by 2030.
-In our earlier Within reach series of publications, we analysed 107 of the largest US public FSIs.
+In our earlier Within reach series of publications, we analyzed 107 of the largest US public FSIs.
 Among this smaller cohort, we reported women holding a 32% share of C-suite roles and 23% share of senior leadership roles.
 While the absolute numbers among the largest US FSIs are higher, the forecasted growth in the C-suite (7 pps) and senior leadership (less than 1 pp) is similar, which includes all US FSIs.
 The multiplier effect for the United States currently holds steady at 3x.
-Keeping in mind that the multiplier is analysed at the organisational (vs. industry) level, the fact that the US multiplier continues to be observed since our initial analysis in 2019 may illustrate that the women who rise to the C-suite roles are leveraging their positions of power to advocate for women rising through the ranks.
+Keeping in mind that the multiplier is analyzed at the organizational (vs. industry) level, the fact that the US multiplier continues to be observed since our initial analysis in 2019 may illustrate that the women who rise to the C-suite roles are leveraging their positions of power to advocate for women rising through the ranks.

 The four European countries reflected in our country analysis (figure 3) exhibit strong shares of women in their next generation category.
 The current and planned legislative and voluntary actions aimed at increasing women’s share at the executive levels may drive greater representation across levels within these countries.